Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations

 \subsubsection{Infinite width Neural Networks}

-A deep neural network in the limit of infinite width was shown to be equivalent to a GP \cite{neal1996priors,williams1996computing} using the Central Limit Theorem.
+At initialization, a deep neural network in the limit of infinite width was shown to induce a GP prior \cite{neal1996priors,williams1996computing} using the Central Limit Theorem.
 This can be extended for not only a single network but for any number of additional hidden layers as well \cite{lee2017deep}.
 The kernel function of this GP is complex and can be derived from the architecture of the network and its computation is deterministic and differentiable.